ibm-cloud-docs/vpc/bs_snapshots_manage.md

 When the user tags are matched with a backup policy, a backup is triggered based on the backup plan schedule.
 For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-create-backup-policy-and-plan).

-## Editing fast restore zones in the UI
+## Editing fast restore zones in the console
 {: #snapshots-edit-fast-restore}
 {: ui}

-Use the following steps to edit the zones where fast restore clones are stored by using the UI.
+Use the following steps to edit the zones where fast restore clones are stored in the console.
 You can add or remove zones as needed.

 1. Select a snapshot from the [list of snapshots](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=ui#snapshots-vpc-view-list-ui).
 2. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Edit fast restore**.